James Spann Chief Meteorologist for ABC 33/40 from Birmingham, Alabama

-James has received the two highest awards in the nation for a broadcast meteorologist.
+James has received the two highest national awards for a broadcast meteorologist.

 One is national “Broadcaster of the Year” by the National Weather Association, which he accepted in September 2012.
 According to the NWA, James was selected to receive the award “For his passionate dedication to serving the Central Alabama community with critical weather information for over thirty years, especially during the deadly April 27, 2011 tornado outbreak.”